Every 35 seconds, someone chooses MORE THAN ^

 • Smilax and Zanthoxylum

 Pampas, yucca, and gooseberry bushes can all help keep burglars at bay.
-Prune trees to remove any potential hiding spots and check there are no spaces between bushes for anyone to slip through or hide.
+Prune trees to remove any potential hiding places.
+Plus, check there are no spaces between bushes for anyone to slip through or hide.

 8. Bicycles

-Also, if you have made any home garden improvements, like a summer house, make sure these are covered too.
-This includes all your garden items in sheds or outbuildings and belongings left out in your garden.
+If you've made improvements, such as building a summer house, make sure these are covered too.
+This includes all items in sheds or outbuildings and belongings left out in your garden.

 Learn more about our home insurance and all our cover options